 Lake Dora Attractions

-Bordered by Eustis, Tavares, and Mt.
-Dora, Lake Dora contains some of the most luxurious Real Estate within Lake County.
+Bordered by Lake County's Golden Triangle - Eustis, Tavares, and Mt.
+Dora - Lake Dora contains some of the most luxurious Real Estate within Lake County.
 It is popular among boaters as the surrounding area makes for the perfect cruising environment on those beloved sunny Florida days.
 It’s connected to Lake Eustis through the Dora Canal and Lake Apopka through the Apopka Beauclair Canal - both canals featuring some pretty noteworthy fishing spots!
-Together, these make up the eastern Harris Chain lakes.
+Together, these make up the eastern Harris Chain of lakes.

-If you love the lake life you're sure to love a visit to unique waterfront establishments.
+If you love the lake life you're sure to love visiting unique waterfront establishments.

 Dead River, which received its name from the lack of current, serves as the division between the cities of Tavares and Leesburg, and connects Lake Eustis and Lake Harris.